- Staking pools are aggregates of cryptocurrencies that allow investors to increase their chances of being selected for passive rewards.

 What Is Crypto Staking?

 Staking cryptocurrency is a concept associated with Proof-of-Stake blockchains.
 The process involves locking away cryptocurrency coins to support the validation and security of transactions sent across a blockchain network.
 PoS blockchains rely on a network of validators.
 Each validator node checks and secures all transactions sent across the network and, for doing so, receives block rewards.
-Cryptocurrencies such as Avalanche, Cardano, and Solana all rely on a network of validators to operate.
+Cryptocurrencies such as Ethereum, Avalanche, Cardano, and Solana all rely on a network of validators to operate.
 However, validator selection in a PoS blockchain is far from uniform.

 The frequency of validator selection, also known as ‘staking power’, is dependent on the number of cryptocurrency assets locked.
 The more cryptocurrencies that are locked in a network, the greater the odds that a validator will be called upon to process transactions.
 This positive correlation between locked assets and validator selection is why staking pools were developed.
 For more information, read our guide on the staking process and how it works.